lmapii/practical-zephyr/04_practice/readme.md

 west build --board nrf52840dk_nrf52840
 ```

-The goal of this application is to demonstrate advanced ddevicetree concepts (refer to the article).
+The goal of this application is to demonstrate advanced devicetree concepts (refer to the article).

 > **Note:** The [`tasks.py`](./tasks.py) script is used by the [GitHub action](../.github/workflows/ci.yml) for building this application using [invoke](https://www.pyinvoke.org/).